-The Company has a related party relationship with its parent company - "Veolia Voda (Sofia) B.V.", which holds 77.10% of the Company's shares, as well as with the other companies in the Group.
+The Group has a related party relationship with its parent company - "Veolia Voda (Sofia) B.V.", which holds 77.10% of the shares of "Sofiyska Voda" AD, as well as with the other companies in the Group.

 The ultimate parent company is Veolia Voda S.A.